agarsev/quevedo/NOTES.md

 ## -- TODO --

+- [ ] In test, compute a confusion matrix (at least for classify) for deeper inspection
 - [ ] If there are no annotation folders, the web interface should offer the default one even if the directory is not physically there.
 Or maybe allow creating subsets in the web interface.
+- [ ] Sort subsets in the web interface
 - [ ] Allow restarting training with latest weights if weights directory exists, or maybe recover gracefully from Ctrl+C when training, to allow interrupt before overfitting etc. Or both.
 - [ ] RW permissions for users in web.
 Also user groups.
-- [ ] In test, compute a confusion matrix (at least for classify) for deeper inspection
+- [ ] Fix/rework example scripts in `examples`

 # -- DOCS --